andrew/ultimate-awesome/README.md

 - [awesome-solana-nfts](https://github.com/ilmoi/awesome-solana-nfts) - A curated list of Solana NFT protocols, repos & community tools.
 - [Awesome-Knowledge-Graph-Reasoning](https://github.com/LIANGKE23/Awesome-Knowledge-Graph-Reasoning) - AKGR: Awesome Knowledge Graph Reasoning is a collection of knowledge graph reasoning works, including papers, codes and datasets.
 - [awesome-markdown-editors](https://github.com/mundimark/awesome-markdown-editors) - A collection of awesome markdown editors & (pre)viewers for Linux, Apple macOS, Microsoft Windows, the World Wide Web & more.
+- [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
 - [awesome-kotlin-android](https://github.com/adisonhuang/awesome-kotlin-android) - 🔥📱收集利用 Kotlin 进行 Android 开发的开源库，扩展，工具，开源项目，资料等高质量资源.
 - [awesome-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram.
 - [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .